Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes plugin used here is stable.

-- **Reflections - Why are landscape reflections visible in windows?**
+- **Reflections - Why are landscape reflections visible in windows despite there being a building or object behind me?**
-  - This prevents significant performance loss.
+  - This is intentional and prevents significant performance loss.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
 Re-run the Uranium Fever Installer to fix this.